 Frequency modulation (FM) synthesis is a completely different beast than what we’ve discussed thus far.

-As the name suggests, FM synths use modulation oscillators to vary the frequency of a carrier wave in order to produce new waveforms and harmonic profiles.
+As the name suggests, FM synths use modulation oscillators to vary the frequency of a carrier wave to produce new waveforms and harmonic profiles.

 The modulation oscillator must be faster than an LFO (up into the audible range) in order to affect the timbre of the carrier oscillator.
 At low speeds, the modulator would simply produce a vibrato effect.